What Is SEO? (And How To Be Good At It!)

 Focus on your content, creating articles that answer the questions people are asking about your industry or that solve their problems; use keywords correctly and scatter in some appropriate links—and your site will move up the rankings in an organic way that will encourage yet more click-throughs.

 Oh, and make sure your meta descriptions are on point.
-This is often the only thing searchers see of your page when they scan the SERPs, so using the right language here can be the difference between a click-through and a bypass.
+This is often the only thing searchers see on your page when they scan the SERPs, so using the right language here can be the difference between a click-through and a bypass.

 SEO is not something you do once, then move on

 SEO is a complex world, with aspects that reach into marketing, sales, HR, IT, and beyond.
 If you deal with your company website in any capacity regularly, becoming a pro isn't necessary, but being aware of the basic ins and outs is a great idea.
-By following the advice in this article, you're well on becoming conversationally fluent in SEO.

-Leave A Comment
+Leave a Comment